 Creating a New Will

-By creating a new will, your former Will becomes void and unenforceable.
+By creating a new Will, your former Will becomes void and unenforceable.
 This may be in your best interest if you want to make significant changes to your existing Will.
 In your new Will, you can include a statement such as, “I hereby revoke all former Wills,” to let people know that your new Will revokes any other you’ve created.
 While such language is not necessary, as long as your new Will meets all the legal requirements and provides different provisions from those in your old Will, it will effectively revoke your old Will.
 Creating a new Will is often the easier and most used option of the two.

 Revoking a Will by Physical Act